lina-l-hu/CBC-Current-Weather-App/README.md

 # CBC-Current-Weather-App
-React/Redux app that fetches the weather information for the user's current location from the OpenWeatherMap API through a GraphQL wrapper (GraphQL Weather API).
+React/Redux app that fetches the weather information for the user's current location from the OpenWeatherMap API via a GraphQL wrapper (GraphQL Weather API).

 ## Available Scripts